What is an investigational drug?

-AMD-070 has been studied in a Phase II clinical trial.
+AMD-070 has been studied in a Phase II clinical trial.2

 What have recent studies shown about AMD-070?

 Two early Phase I-II studies (known as XACT and ACTG A5210) looked at the efficacy of AMD-070 in participants infected with X4-tropic HIV (virus that uses CXCR4 as a coreceptor).
-In both studies, AMD-070 was taken twice daily in treatment-naive and treatment-experienced HIV-infected adults.
-(The treatment-experienced adults were required to be off anti-HIV therapy for at least 14 days prior to starting AMD-070.)
-Study participants did not receive additional anti-HIV drugs as part of a background regimen.
+In both studies, AMD-070 was taken twice daily by HIV-infected adults.
+Some of the participants had never taken HIV medicines before entering the study (treatment-naive) and others had taken HIV medicines previously (treatment-experienced).
+The treatment-experienced adults were required to be off HIV medicines for at least 14 days before starting AMD-070.
+Study participants did not receive additional HIV medicines as part of a background regimen.
 (A background regimen is a combination of drugs that are not being studied as the investigational drug[s] in the clinical trial, but are being given to help control a participant’s HIV infection.)
-A control arm was not used in these studies.
+A control arm was not used in these studies.5,6

 In these studies, AMD-070 was shown to have activity against X4-tropic HIV.
-In terms of safety, AMD-070 was reportedly well tolerated in one study, with the most common side effect being mild gastrointestinal symptoms; in the other study, the most common side effect was headache.
+In terms of safety in the XACT Study, the most common side effects were gastrointestinal symptoms and headache, and there were no drug-related serious adverse events.5,6

-Because of liver-associated side effects in long-term animal studies, the development of AMD-070 was previously put on clinical hold.
+Because of liver-associated side effects in long-term animal studies, the development of AMD-070 was previously put on clinical hold.7

 Where can I get more information about clinical trials studying AMD-070?

 database of ClinicalTrials.gov

 study summaries.
 Click on the title of any trial in the list to see the ClinicalTrials.gov

 trial summary and more information about the study.